kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/control-flow.md

 weight = 2
 +++

-Although a KFP pipeline decoratored with the `@dsl.pipeline` decorator looks like a normal Python function, it is actually an expression of pipeline topology and control flow semantics, constructed using the KFP domain-specific language (DSL).
+Although a KFP pipeline decorated with the `@dsl.pipeline` decorator looks like a normal Python function, it is actually an expression of pipeline topology and control flow semantics, constructed using the KFP domain-specific language (DSL).
 [Pipeline Basics][pipeline-basics] covered how data passing expresses [pipeline topology through task dependencies][data-passing].
 This section describes how to use control flow in your pipelines using the KFP DSL.
 The DSL features three types of control flow, each implemented by a Python context manager:

 1. Conditions
 2. Looping
 3. Exit handling

 ### Conditions (dsl.Condition)

 The [`dsl.Condition`][dsl-condition] context manager enables conditional execution of tasks within its scope based on the output of an upstream task or pipeline input parameter.
 The context manager takes two arguments: a required `condition` and an optional `name`.
 The `condition` is a comparative expression where at least one of the two operands is an output from an upstream task or a pipeline input parameter.